 - Step 2: Slide the floss between your teeth and wrap it into a C-shape around the base of the tooth and gently under the gum line.
 Wipe the tooth from base to tip two or three times.

 - Step 3: Be sure to floss on both sides of every tooth.
-Don't forget the backs of your last molars.
-Go to a new section of the floss as it wears and pick up any particles that are placed in-between the teeth.
+Don’t forget the backs of your last molars.
+Go to a new section of the floss as it wears and picks up any particles that are placed in-between the teeth.

 - Step 4: Brush your teeth after flossing.
 This is a more effective method of preventing tooth decay and gum disease.